USS Mississinewa AO-59

 Kaiten Facebook Page

-Memorial on Mangejang Island, at Ulithi, for those lost in the sinking of the Mississinewa.
+Memorial on Mangejang Island, at Ulithi, for those lost in the sinking of the Mississinewa constructed by the US Navy.
 Click on photos to enlarge.

 Photos courtesy of Lt.
 Cmdr.
 Carter, US Navy.*